openeemeter/caltrack/docs/data-prep/v1.0/README.md

     2. If there is more than one project for a *char_prem_id*, merge the projects.

         1. Set *Work Start Date* to the earliest available.
-        2. Set *Work Finish Date* to the latest available.
+        2. Set *Work End Date* to the latest available.

 5. Build a map of *char_prem_id* to *Application No.* for later use in mapping projects to traces.
 6. Translate the file into the format required.
 If using the format laid out in **Overview**, map the following: